bartol/bartol.dev/til/swap-current-window-with-previous-in-vim.md

----
-layout: post
-title: Swap current window with previous in Vim
+# Swap current window with previous in Vim
-date: 2020-04-24
-tags:
- - vim
----

-title
+_2020-04-24_

 `<C-w>x`